sacman-cli/sacman-spec/README.md

 ## Available implementations

 Currently NONE.
 If you implement one feel free to make a PR here.
-If you don't like `sacman-spec` standard you can also implement a `pacman-like` and list it here with version=custom-*name*-va.b.c.
+If you don't like `sacman-spec` standard you can also implement a `pacman-like` one and list it here with version=custom-*name*-va.b.c.

 | Implementation | Spec Version | Notes |
 |---------------|--------------|--------|
 | *implementation link here* | *e.g. v0.1* | *optional notes* |

 **Notes:**
-- `Spec Version` indicates which version of this spec the implementation follows
+- `Spec Version` indicates which version of this spec the implementation follows.
+See Release.
-- Implementations may support extensions
+- Implementations may support extensions.

 ## spec

-sacman-spec v0.1

 ### Design